rjpcasalino/web_bt/pages/index.md

 - I've self-hosted this and other websites on those credit card sized servers using nginx and apache.
 - I've played around with Docker both on the job and at home.
 Wonderful fun it was.
 - I use GNU Screen and i3
+- I miss Mac OS X

+### Tools I've used and don't like
+- Windows
+- macOS

 Here's the core of it and I'll quit yapping: